-In identifying contacts that were absent in this case, but perhaps inferentially supporting the exercise of specific jurisdiction, Justice Kennedy's opinion may provide further insight into this issue.
-Justice Kennedy notes that McIntyre "had no office in New Jersey; it neither paid taxes nor owned property there; and it neither advertised in, nor sent any employees to, the State."199 Justice Kennedy does not clarify, however, whether these contacts would have been sufficient to establish specific jurisdiction, even if they were unrelated to the particular claim.200
+Kennedy notes that McIntyre "had no office in New Jersey; it neither paid taxes nor owned property there; and it neither advertised in, nor sent any employees to, the State."
+Justice Kennedy does not clarify, however, whether these contacts would have been sufficient to establish specific jurisdiction, even if they were unrelated to the particular claim.

-Justice Kennedy also notes that McIntyre "officials attended trade shows in several states but not in New Jersey."201 Would it have been sufficient to establish specific jurisdiction if McIntyre had attended a trade show in Atlantic City that included prospective purchasers from throughout the United States but not the officials of plaintiff's company who ultimately bought the machine at a trade show in Las Vegas?
+Justice Kennedy also notes that McIntyre "officials attended trade shows in several states but not in New Jersey."
+Would it have been sufficient to establish specific jurisdiction if McIntyre had attended a trade show in Atlantic City that included prospective purchasers from throughout the United States but not the officials of plaintiff's company who ultimately bought the machine at a trade show in Las Vegas?
 That Justice Kennedy mentions this fact suggests that it might have made a difference to him, but it is difficult to see why.
 If a trade show that is intended to market to prospective purchasers throughout the United States happens to take place in the forum state but otherwise has no connection to the plaintiff's claim, it is difficult to see why that type of contact should provide the essential connection with the forum state that is missing in McIntyre.
 Justice Kennedy's opinion fails to clarify the relevance of unrelated contacts to a specific jurisdiction inquiry.

 Justice Breyer's opinion is similarly opaque on the issue.
-He believes that the McIntyre case would not satisfy the Asahi opinions of Justice O'Connor, Justice Brennan, or Justice Stevens.202 He argues that the relevant facts found by the New Jersey Supreme Court show no... "regular course" of sales in New Jersey; and there is no "something more," such as special state-related design, advertising, advice, marketing, or anything else....
-[Mr. Nicastro] has introduced no list of potential New Jersey customers who might, for example, have regularly attended trade shows....
+He believes that the McIntyre case would not satisfy the Asahi opinions of Justice O'Connor, Justice Brennan, or Justice Stevens.
+He argues that the relevant facts found by the New Jersey Supreme Court show no . . . "regular course" of sales in New Jersey; and there is no "something more," such as special state-related design, advertising, advice, marketing, or anything else. . . .
+[Mr. Nicastro] has introduced no list of potential New Jersey customers who might, for example, have regularly attended trade shows. . . .

 There may well have been other facts Mr. Nicastro could have demonstrated in support of jurisdiction.
-And the dissent considers some of those facts....
-But the plaintiff bears the burden of establishing jurisdiction, and here I would take the facts precisely as the New Jersey Supreme Court stated them.203
+And the dissent considers some of those facts. . . .
+But the plaintiff bears the burden of establishing jurisdiction, and here I would take the facts precisely as the New Jersey Supreme Court stated them.

-200 See id.
+See id.

-202 See id. at 2792 (Breyer, J., concurring in the judgment).
+See id. at 2792 (Breyer, J., concurring in the judgment).